-We are an emerging development stage biopharmaceutical company developing hormone replacement products to treat hormone deficiency in men and women.
-We also are engaged in the development of our nanoparticulate-based technology for novel vaccines, vaccine adjuvants and drug delivery systems.
+We are a development stage biopharmaceutical company engaged in the development and commercialization of hormone replacement products to treat hormone deficiencies in men and in women.
+We also are engaged in the development and commercialization of vaccine adjuvants or immune system boosters, proprietary novel vaccines, drug delivery systems and the purification of the milk of transgenic animals, all applications using calcium phosphate nanoparticles, or CAP.